TimofeyBiryukov/express-param-injector/README.md

  In case you have to have a specific `this` inside your route you can pass a scope function as a last parameter to Injector.IC:

- (If there is a need to still refer to Injector `self` param key can be used)

        /** @constructor */
        function Constructor() {}